vinipx/algoexpert-coding-tasks/README.md

 **Join our repository of coding tasks & solutions!**

 ## Objective:
-This repository contains groups of frequently asked coding tasks (based on algoexpert.io) during coding interviews.
+This repository contains groups of frequently asked coding tasks (based on [algoexpert.io](https://www.algoexpert.io/)) during coding interviews.

+> We highly recommend AlgoExpert.io as a great platform and practice coding interview questions

 There are **3 main categories** to be explored: **easy**, **medium**, and **hard**.